spc-dg/input_language_switcher/README.md

 You can edit the combinations using the pynput keyboard documentation located here: https://pynput.readthedocs.io/en/latest/keyboard.html
-Alternatively, you can use virtual key codes instead of key names, you can get vk codes by running this short code in a terminal:
+Alternatively, you can use virtual key codes instead of key names, you can get vk codes by running the code in vk_listener.

-  from pynput import keyboard

-  def on_press(key):
-    if hasattr(key, 'vk'):
-      print('You entered a key with vk code: ', key.vk)

-  with keyboard.Listener(on_press = on_press) as listener:
-    listener.join()